nguyen9x97/attendance-mtcnn-facenet-svm-gui/README.md

 ## Compatibility
 The code is tested using Tensorflow 1.14 under Ubuntu 18.04 with Python 3.5.6
 ## Pretrained model
-Pretrained model [20180402-114759](https://drive.google.com/file/d/1R77HmFADxe87GmoLwzfgMu_HY0IhcyBz/view) using the VGGFace2 dataset
+Pretrained model [20180402-114759](https://drive.google.com/file/d/1R77HmFADxe87GmoLwzfgMu_HY0IhcyBz/view) with architecture inception-resnet-v1 using the VGGFace2 dataset